Large-Scale Multi-omic Biosequence Transformers for Modeling Protein-Nucleic Acid Interactions: Supporting information

+\textbf{Training} \begin{itemize} \item \textbf{Batch sizing.} The global batch size $B_\text{global}$ is chosen so that the token throughput approaches the memory/computation limit of the cluster.
+In practice we used global batch sizes in the range of 786{,}432–1{,}048{,}576 tokens per step. \item \textbf{Optimizer.} We use AdamW\cite{loshchilov2019decoupledweightdecayregularization} and µP learning rates: \begin{itemize} \item Embedding and unembedding layers, as well as all bias and normalization parameters, are assigned a \emph{fixed} learning rate. \item All remaining weights are assigned a learning rate that scales with $32/d$, and their weight decay is scaled inversely so that the effective decrease per optimization step is width-invariant. \end{itemize} \item \textbf{Scheduler.} A OneCycleLR\cite{smith2018superconvergencefasttrainingneural} schedule is applied over the entire training run, with an initial warmup period of 1 billion tokens and decay to the original learning rate multiplied by $10^{-5}$. \end{itemize}

+This architecture and training setup is identical for all OmniBioTE sizes, with only $(L, H, d)$ and the tokenization (BPE vs per-residue/nucleotide) varying between model families.

-We developed and assessed a pipeline for predicting the interaction energy between proteins and nucleic acids by combining AlphaFold3 (AF3) \cite{AlphaFold3} with molecular dynamics (MD) simulations performed in OpenMM version 8.1.2 \cite{eastman2023openmm}.
-Our pipeline is available at the link \url{https://github.com/hockyg/af3_protein_nuclic_md_pipeline}.
-We applied this pipeline to as many targets as possible from the ProNAB database studied in Fig.~\ref{fig:multiomics}.
+\paragraph*{S2 Appendix.} \textbf{Predicting binding interactions between proteins and nucleic acids with AlphaFold3 and molecular dynamics.} We developed and assessed a pipeline for predicting the interaction energy between proteins and nucleic acids by combining AlphaFold3 (AF3) \cite{alphafold3} with molecular dynamics (MD) simulations performed in OpenMM version 8.1.2 \cite{eastman2023openmm}.
+Our pipeline is available at the link \url{https://github.com/hockyg/af3_protein_nucleic_md_pipeline}.
+We applied this pipeline to as many targets as possible from the ProNAB database studied in Fig~\ref{fig:multiomics}.
 Ultimately, we were able to generate structure predictions and perform MD simulations on 599 protein/nucleic acid pairs.

-Given that we wanted to compare our ability to predict binding energies from sequence directly, this required us to generate bound conformations via a machine learning approach that treats both proteins and nucleic acids, and so for that we selected one of the only available options, AF3 \cite{AlphaFold3}.
+Given that we wanted to compare our ability to predict binding energies from sequence directly, this required us to generate bound conformations via a machine learning approach that treats both proteins and nucleic acids, and so for that we selected one of the only available options, AF3 \cite{alphafold3}.
 Due to the large size of the systems and the need to rapidly evaluate interactions, we were forced to use an \textit{implicit solvent} approach.
 This need was exacerbated by the fact that AF3 predicted structures often have large regions with low confidence scores that are non-compact, resulting in simulation boxes that would be intractable if filled with water (i.e. millions of atoms including solvent and ions).
 Using implicit solvent, the MD simulations executed for our targets ranged in size from 1195 atoms to 60832 atoms, with an average size of approximately 7653.

+To approximately compute the binding energy between a protein and nucleic acid in tractable computational time, we adopted a protocol similar to the so-called MM/GBSA approach \cite{wang2019end}.
+To compute the binding free energy of a complex, we need to compute